Here are some tips on how to start the homeschool high school year well.

 Setting Flexible Expectations

-Be gracious and flexible.
-If life changes things up, pray and adjust!
+Be gracious and flexible because if life changes things up, pray and adjust!
 Pray and adjust.
 Remember that God is in charge of the outcomes.

 How to start the homeschool year well: Have some fun!